 Likes, Loves, and Thumbs Up on your posts, pictures, and comments are not your ally.
 They are making you lazy, stupid, and likely to get caught!

-With the explosion of social media in these past few decades we’ve seen how things like Twitter and Facebook can seem to be the deciding factor in everything from viral marketing techniques to fueling revolutions.
+With the explosion of social media in these past two decades, we’ve seen how things like Instagram, Facebook, and Twitter can seem to be the deciding factor in everything from viral marketing techniques to fueling revolutions.
 I’m skeptical, and here’s why:

 - Has anyone ever taken a critical look at the disparity between the numbers of online supporters versus the number of people who actually show up to become active dissenters and protesters?
 I’m going to dig into that over the next few months.

-The Mafia, no I am not going into a detailed history of the organization or their role in America.
-Instead, lets focus on a few of the things that made them one of the most feared and revered groups in modern history.
-They had rules of conduct, safe measures that kept their organization private and their exact details a secret.
+The Mafia, and no I am not going into a detailed history of the organization or their role in America.
+Instead, let’s focus on a few of the things that made them one of the most feared and revered groups in modern history.
+They had rules of conduct, safety measures that kept their organization private and their exact details a secret.
 Modern men can learn quite a bit from them, starting with this easy to follow, yet often overlooked rules: